Mason Kinsey

-Mason Shane Kinsey (born August 29, 1998) is an American professional football wide receiver and return specialist for the Tennessee Titans of the National Football League (NFL).
+Mason Shane Kinsey (born August 29, 1998) is an American professional football wide receiver and return specialist.
 He played college football for the Berry Vikings.

 College career

 Kinsey attended Division III Berry College.
 In four seasons, he had 203 receptions for 3,343 yards and 50 touchdowns.
 Kinsey helped the Vikings win four consecutive Southern Athletic Association (SAA) championships and earn three straight bids to the NCAA Division III playoffs.
 He was a three-time All-SAA first-team honoree and was a third-team D3football.com All-American as a senior.